Ringless Honey Mushrooms-Edible Wild Varieties or Poisonous?

 After doing extensive research to learn the correct species of this mushroom, I’m still not 100% sure that the fungi pictured here are in fact, Ringless Honey Mushroom aka (Armarilla tabescens).
+I would love to know, if for no other reason that I want to create delicious dishes with them.
+Things like mushroom omelettes and Southwestern Posole Stew with Jalapeño Cheddar Corn Sticks.

 I spotted this cluster in my backyard growing out from a buried tree stump about two weeks ago.
 I’m 98.9% certain they are the same, but the fear of hallucinations and possible death has kept me from cooking up the batch.